cortexproject/cortex/docs/proposals/scalable-query-frontend.md

 Total Max Concurrency would then be evenly divided amongst all available query frontends.
 This would decouple the amount of work a querier is attempting to do with the number of query frontends that happen to exist at this moment.
 Consequently this would allow allocated resources (e.g. k8s cpu/memory limits) to remain balanced with the work the querier was attempting as the query frontend is scaled up or down.

-An [issue](https://github.com/cortexproject/cortex/issues/1883) and a [PR](https://github.com/cortexproject/cortex/pull/2456) have already been opened to address this.
+A [PR](https://github.com/cortexproject/cortex/pull/2456) has already been merged to address this.

 ### Overwhelming PromQL Concurrency